tinkeros/TinkerOS/README.md

 ### Semi-complete list of changes between Terry's last TempleOS release and TinkerOS 5.06:
 - Documentation similar to templeos.holyc.xyz, but functions are linkable and content which normally can only be accessed within TempleOS is now available on the web (see <a href="https://tinkeros.github.io/WbGit/Doc/HelpIndex.html#l93">here.</a>)
-- VBE2 video mode support, provides 2x 4:3 (640x480 or 800x600) and 2x wide screen resolutions (640x340 or 1280x512).
+- VBE2 video mode support, provides 2x 4:3 (640x480 or 800x600) and 2x wide screen resolutions (<a href="https://youtu.be/E8UvMijEiUA">640x340</a> or 1280x512).
 This can be configured using the auto installer or when building/configuring the kernel.
 - Modified installer to make it easy to install with different resolutions and easy to optionally copy additional software to your installation.
 - SSE support is enabled on the CPU (for now only used by some 3rd party apps)
 - If you have more than 1 core a second core is used to help render providing a faster system (since normally everything by default happens on core 1).
 This is particularly useful when running it on slow Intel Atom chips or under QEMU on other architectures.